ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 {% include ClickTabMap.html %}

-The dayly distributions of the accidents are quite similar for the different districts.
-The distribution of the accidents are quite similar for the different districts.
+The daily distributions of the accidents are quite similar for the different districts.
 There are most accidents at day-time with peaks at 8-9 o'clock and 16-17 o'clock - typical rush hour.
-Some districts
+In district 2 in Manhattan the daily pattern deviates from

  The yearly trend is seen to increase for districts and decrease for others.